 Calibrating Gimbals and Sliders

-Go to Radio Setup Page again, then press “PAGE” button a few times to go to “HARDWARE” page, select “Calibration” option to calibrate the sticks and sliders.
+Go to Radio Setup page again, then press “PAGE” button a few times to go to “HARDWARE” page, select “Calibration” option to calibrate the sticks and sliders.
 Just follow the instruction, it’s pretty straight forward.

-Creating Multirotor Model From Scratch
+Creating Model Profile From Scratch

 - “Does your model have a motor?”
 Yes